 Canada assumed the Chairmanship of the Arctic Council from Sweden from May 15, 2013.
 Canada was the first Chair of the Arctic Council from 1996 to 1998.
 The Chair of the Council rotates among the member countries every two years.

 A unique feature of the Arctic Council is the involvement of six international Indigenous peoples’ organizations as Permanent Participants:

 - Gwich’in Council International (GCI);

 - Russian Association of Indigenous Peoples of the North (RAIPON); and

 - Saami Council.

-Foreign Affairs and International Trade Canada, through the Canadian International Arctic Fund, provides funding to the Permanent Participants with Canadian membership so that they may participate in Arctic Council activities.
+Global Affairs Canada, through the Canadian International Arctic Fund, provides funding to the Permanent Participants with Canadian membership so that they may participate in Arctic Council activities.

 The Arctic Council has successfully developed a common agenda among Arctic states and Indigenous Permanent Participants, which serves as a foundation for strong, responsible and cooperative governance of the region.

 Canada’s Involvement in the Arctic Council